ariddell/horizont/README.rst

+**In haitus.** Currently evaluating best way to approach the DTM model.
+Using the Pólya-Gamma augmentation and the original DTM formulation is complicated and might not give better performance than simpler models (e.g., using truncated Pitman-Yor Processes).

 NOTE: The implementation of LDA has been broken out (and refined) into `lda
 <https://github.com/ariddell/lda>`_.

+NOTE: If you're interested in implementing the dynamic topic model using Pólya-Gamma, most of the hard work has been done: https://github.com/HIPS/pgmult

 horizont: Topic models in Python
 ================================